osct/openaccessrepository/docs/virtual-machine.rst

     .. warning:: This deployment example is provided just for test or demostrative purposes, don't use for production environment.

     .. note:: Sometimes you could experiment problems deploying OAR on Virtualbox using the provided QCOW image.
-In this case you can convert the disk format from qcow2 to vdi using qemu utils, as described in the troubleshooting section.
+In this case you can convert the disk format from qcow2 to vdi using qemu utils, as described in the `Troubleshooting`_ section.

 In order to deploy the image on Virtualbox you should: